 The Multiple Party Agreement pattern uses a Pending contract as a wrapper for the Agreement contract.
 Any one of the signatory parties can kick off the workflow by creating a Pending contract on the ledger, filling in themselves in all the signatory fields.
 The Agreement contract is not created on the ledger until all parties have agreed to the Pending contract, and replaced the initiator’s signature with their own.

-The Initiate and Accept shows how to create bilateral agreements in DAML.
+The The Initiate and Accept Pattern shows how to create bilateral agreements in Daml.
 However, a project or a workflow often requires more than two parties to reach a consensus and put their signatures on a multi-party contract.
 For example, in a large construction project, there are at least three major stakeholders: Owner, Architect and Builder.
 All three parties need to establish agreement on key responsibilities and project success criteria before starting the construction.

 If such an agreement were modeled as three separate bilateral agreements, no party could be sure if there are conflicts between their two contracts and the third contract between their partners.
-If the Initiate and Accept were used to collect three signatures on a multi-party agreement, unnecessary restrictions would be put on the order of consensus and a number of additional contract templates would be needed as the intermediate steps.
+If the The Initiate and Accept Pattern were used to collect three signatures on a multi-party agreement, unnecessary restrictions would be put on the order of consensus and a number of additional contract templates would be needed as the intermediate steps.
 Both solution are suboptimal.

 Following the Multiple Party Agreement pattern, it is easy to write an agreement contract with multiple signatories and have each party accept explicitly.

 The Agreement contract represents the final agreement among a group of stakeholders.
 Its content can vary per business case, but in this pattern, it always has multiple signatories.

 template Agreement with signatories: [Party] where signatory signatories ensure unique signatories -- The rest of the template to be agreed to would follow here